-6 Perhaps you can talk a little bit more about the 7 capacity of Electric Boat to do that work in a private 8 shipyard so it does not have to be done later in a public 9 shipyard and how it would sustain that industrial base.

-10 Mr. Casey: Well, the Boise would be a natural follow-11 on to the Montpelier that is undergoing maintenance today at 12 Electric Boat, which is scheduled to finish roughly at the 13 end of this year.
-We are in the process of responding to a 14 request for proposal from the Navy which is due, I believe, 15 in mid June on the Boise.
-We will be submitting that 16 proposal, and as soon as the Navy can act on that and 17 authorize planning and procurement of materials necessary to conduct the availability, we would be ready to go.
-18 believe it really should be a priority for the Navy because to have one of our submarines unable to submerge and potentially missing deployments I think would be very regrettable.
-And in addition, it would be helpful to Electric Boat in sustaining the industrial base.
-So thank you.

-You stated it quite eloquently and accurately that that will fill our workload gap should we win that competition on the Boise.
-So we appreciate your support in that regard, Senator.

-23 Senator Blumenthal: Well, I raised this issue 24 yesterday in a similar subcommittee meeting.
-It was a 25 closed setting, so I am not at liberty to discuss it.
+- 1 be accelerated which would, as you pointed out earlier, not - 2 only be good for our national security but also for the - 3 industrial base at Electric Boat because it would fill a - 4 lull or a gap and thereby enable us to sustain that - 5 workforce. - 6 Perhaps you can talk a little bit more about the - 7 capacity of Electric Boat to do that work in a private - 8 shipyard so it does not have to be done later in a public - 9 shipyard and how it would sustain that industrial base. - 10 Mr. Casey: Well, the Boise would be a natural follow- - on to the Montpelier that is undergoing maintenance today at - 12 Electric Boat, which is scheduled to finish roughly at the - 13 end of this year.
+We are in the process of responding to a - 14 request for proposal from the Navy which is due, I believe, - in mid June on the Boise.
+We will be submitting that - 16 proposal, and as soon as the Navy can act on that and - 17 authorize planning and procurement of materials necessary to - 18 conduct the availability, we would be ready to go. - 19 You stated it quite eloquently and accurately that that - 20 will fill our workload gap should we win that competition on - 21 the Boise.
+So we appreciate your support in that regard, - 22 Senator. - 23 Senator Blumenthal: Well, I raised this issue - 24 yesterday in a similar subcommittee meeting.
+It was a - 25 closed setting, so I am not at liberty to discuss it.
 But I